weidler/semlc/README.md

 ### Installation

-This module uses Python 3.6.8.
-All required packages can be found in the requiremens.txt file.
+This module was implemented for Python 3.6.8.
+All required packages can be found in the requirements.txt file.

 When using CUDA the following PyTorch and torchvision versions are needed:
 ```bash